library(tidyverse)

 FinPL, FinSch, FinGov, FinSelf, FinPar, FinOther,

-Question, Response, NumResp)
+Question, Response, NumResp)11 Export data

 Export the data but don’t include the row number.